Cádiz Memorial

 The Cádiz Memorial, also known as the "Prince Regent's Bomb", is an early 19th-century French mortar mounted on a brass monster, located in Horse Guards Parade in Westminster, London.
 It was first "exposed to public view" on 12 August 1816 and has been classified as a Grade II listed building since 1 December 1987.
-The monument was a feature of many satirical verses and cartoons in the early 19th century, mainly because the word "bomb" – pronounced "bum" – gave it an immediate association with the notoriously profligate Prince Regent's sizeable backside.
+The monument was a feature of many satirical verses and cartoons in the early 19th century, mainly because the word "bomb" – pronounced "bum" – gave it an immediate association with the notoriously corpulent Prince Regent's sizeable backside.

 Description

 The mortar is mounted on the back of a large brass sculpture of Dante's reimagining of the monster Geryon (wrongly described as a "Chinese dragon" in some sources), associated with the Isle of Gades on which Cádiz stands, with twin tails twisting round to the vent of the mortar which it supports on its back.
 At the rear of the mortar is a sculpture of the dog Orthrus.
 Some liberties were taken with the classical depiction of Geryon, such as substituting wings for its multiple heads.
 The monster and mortar rest on a bed of brass measuring some 9 ft 2 in by 4 ft 6 in, representing a rock on which the monster has alighted.
 The whole structure measures 9 ft 10 in high and weights 16 tons.
 On the north side of the bed is the following inscription: